GooseterV/Blooket/README.md

+# **IMPORTANT**
+## X-Blooket-Build Key : `3c727d84-6cf7-494b-8b77-2917571dbf48`
+This key is required for all the import scripts, simply paste it when it asks for it.
+If the key is outdated, please request it to be updated immediately so i can update it.

 # **NOTICE**
 #### Blooket has started to take action on accounts that spam the api too fast.
 #### If you are worried about anything happening to your account while using these, read this section and the FAQ.